rbono22/Retail_Analysis/README.md

 ## Dashboard and Presentation

-[Click here](https://docs.google.com/presentation/d/1yqK3tsS8C_pgRdf4QdgVv8xyIa2qt9MuZKzH80ndMBY/edit#slide=id.ge1d9ef6bbe_0_151) to view our presentation on Google Slides.
+[Click here](https://docs.google.com/presentation/d/1yqK3tsS8C_pgRdf4QdgVv8xyIa2qt9MuZKzH80ndMBY/edit#slide=id.p) to view our presentation on Google Slides.

 Our project's dashboard follows the storyboarded outline seen below.
 The tools used to create this dashboard include JavaScript, HTML, and Tableau.
 The embedded Tableau Story on our dashboard adds an interactive and informative element to our final presentation.
-We have chosen to use Tableau because of it's ease of use for readers and intuitive interface.
+We have chosen to use Tableau because of its ease of use for readers and intuitive interface.

 ![dash_storyboard](https://github.com/rbono22/Retail_Analysis/blob/main/README_images/dash_storyboard.png)